Lifuka: History

-Lifuka is the place where Captain James Cook dubbed Tonga "The Friendly Islands".
+Human occupation of Lifuka is very ancient, as evidenced by the archaeological site of Tongoleleka (near Hihifo), which has revealed ceramics from the Lapita culture dating back about 2,700 years.

+During the 15th century, the island was integrated into the Tuʻi Tonga Empire.
+A circular fortress was established at a strategic location to defend the site against potential attacks (Velata fortress).

+British navigator Captain James Cook was the first European to set foot on the island in 1777.
+Invited to festivities given in their honour, the British named the Haʻapai islands the "Friendly Islands".
+They departed a few weeks later without realizing they had just escaped a trap set by the island's leaders, who were eager to seize the ships.
+Cook dubbed Tonga "The Friendly Islands".
 Tofua is where the mutiny on the Bounty occurred in 1789; this active volcanic island lies approximately 40 nautical miles west of Lifuka.
 The Captain Bligh voyage stands as the longest known successful passage ever recorded in an open boat without modern navigational aids.
 It was successfully recreated in 2009 by the Talisker Bounty team.